 We couldn’t have been more different, but we’re human, and no reason we couldn’t have a human experience.

 The face twitch is a deep reveal - a strong somatic fault, that, if one doesn’t have prior mind-body training, CANNOT be released until their nervous system down-regulates.
 The adrenaline and cortisol coursing through his veins were too much for his system to process without crystal clear (physical) deterioration.

-If he was my student, I’d have told him to fix his structure (which was slumped and coiled, not unlike a cat with claws drawn.
+If he was my student, I’d have told him to fix his structure (which was slumped and coiled with rounded shoulders, not unlike a cat with claws drawn.
 Or Golem from Lord of the Rings.), relax his shoulders, fix his eyes, and drop his breath (into the abdomen, rather than the breathing from the chest).
 He wasn’t my student, so I made contact, reminded him we’re all friends, and told him to cut the shit.